ferr3ira-gabriel/job-test-crud-app/README.md

-# Flask - A simple Python CRUD application using MySQL
+# A simple Python CRUD application using MySQL
 _By Gabriel Ferreira_

 This repo shows how to create a simple Python CRUD application using MySQL and Flask web framework.